 One particular flavor of competition is the obsession of some communities with particular benchmarks and metrics.
 Once many people have tried to optimize performance on one specific benchmark, measured with one specific metric, then it leads to a series of incremental papers that try to optimize every last percentage point.
 For instance, I have heard that the machine translation community uses the BLEU score for evaluation, even though everyone has known for a long time how flawed it is: can one really measure the quality of a translation simply by looking at its set of n-grams?
 I have also heard that lots of research effort in computer vision goes into optimizing performance on the ImageNet dataset, at the expense of other datasets.
 In database research, whenever one needs a benchmark, the usual ones are those from TPC, but few people stop to think about how sensible it is.
 When all papers focus on a specific benchmark, it becomes harder to publish other kinds of research: What if you want to propose a new benchmark or a new metric?
 What if your method optimizes a different criterion than performance, e.g., it is much faster, or much simpler to implement?
 This will not look good to reviewers: they will only care about your score on the usual benchmark, because quantifying performance relative to a benchmark is easier than quantifying the relevance of the benchmark.

-Deliberate academic misconduct is fairly rare, but it does happen.
-I'm not especially familiar with it, so I'll just list pointers to the most obvious problems.
+Deliberate academic misconduct sometimes happens.
+I'm not especially familiar with the issue and have fortunately not seen this kind of problems happen in my community, so I'll just list pointers to the most obvious problems.

 Most of these problems are specific to experimental sciences: